 This review is for those who have not seen the original film as well as those who would likely be moved by the interview and additional scenes.

 For those few who never heard of Wavy Gravy, he was born in 1936, and named Hugh Nanton Romney.
-The core of his life’s activities are performing, teaching and organizing.
-Wavy Gravy’s renown emerged out of the 1960s cultural revolutions.
+Emerging out of the 1960s cultural revolutions, the core of Mr. Gravy’s activities became performing, teaching and organizing.
 He is beloved for his deeply altruistic character, and honored for founding or co-founding several organizations including Seva Foundation and Camp Winnarainbow.

 Wavy Gravy and this well-reviewed film about him are both deeply inspiring and utterly fascinating.